XXXTentacion: 2018–2020: Skins and Bad Vibes Forever

-2021–present: Look at Me documentary, Look at Me: The Album, In His Own Words documentary, and re-releases
+2021–2025: Look at Me documentary, Look at Me: The Album, In His Own Words documentary, and re-releases

 He became the first artist to posthumously release music as NFTs with five scrapped SoundCloud songs on May 10, 2021, in which News/Flock was slightly re-worked on.
 On August 20, 2021, Trippie Redd released his fourth studio album Trip at Knight, which includes a verse from Onfroy on the fourteenth track, "Danny Phantom".
 The track is a reworked version of Redd and Onfroy's song "Ghost Busters," which originally featured Quavo and Ski Mask the Slump God.
 This new version features a rage-inspired instrumental, previously unreleased ad-libs from Onfroy, and omits the guest verses from Quavo and Ski Mask.
 In November 2021, Solomon Sobande, Onfroy's manager, said that a posthumous collaboration between Onfroy and late emo rapper Juice Wrld is in the works.

 On January 23, 2022, on what would have been Onfroy's 24th birthday, his estate announced that they would be releasing his 2014 SoundCloud track, "Vice City", to all streaming services on January 28, 2022.
 Considered a fan-favorite, the song was his first release on SoundCloud.
 The release is the first by his estate in efforts to make all his unofficial releases available on main streaming platforms.
 It was also confirmed that a documentary about the rapper, titled Look at Me, was in the works.
 It was released on Hulu on May 26, 2022.
 On February 23, 2022, rapper Kanye West released the demo album Donda 2, in which Onfroy has featured vocals on the songs "True Love" and "Selfish".
 On May 23, 2022, it was announced on by Onfroy's estate on his Instagram account that a new album, titled Look at Me: The Album would be released alongside the documentary, and that "True Love" would be released as a single from the album on May 27, 2022.
 On June 10, 2022, along with his documentary, Look at Me: The Album released, featuring 25 songs including his earlier SoundCloud songs, his biggest hits, and the single "True Love" with Kanye West.